-- Raising awareness of your website so that others with an interest in your industry will link to you.
+- Raising awareness of your website so that others with interest in your industry will link to you.

 Where to Start

 You can’t pay search engines to appear in organic search results.
 So, if you can’t pay search engines to appear in organic results, where do you start?

 At one time, practitioners of SEO advocated trying to fool search engines into thinking that websites were relevant to search queries.
-Thankfully things have moved on, and it’s long been recognised that creating a great resource, full of useful, easy to find and understand information, is the best way to attain popularity with search engines.
+Thankfully things have moved on.
+It’s long been recognised that creating a great resource, full of useful, easy to find and understand information, is the best way to attain popularity with search engines.

 However, there’s more to it than that…

 How Search Engines Work

 Search engines place your listing by ranking your pages against other pages that it thinks are relevant to a query that a searcher has used.
 They do this using algorithms that are constantly being developed.

 For example, you might have heard that Google analyses over 200 signals to rank your page.
 Although Google doesn’t explicitly tell you what they are, there are guidelines that Google points webmasters toward.
 This is mostly generic advice based on Google’s idea of good web design, but valuable nonetheless.
 It’s similar for other popular search engines.